xaman/Sharding/README.md

     <test_apk_path>: relative or absolute path of the test APK.
 Build with "./gradlew assembleAcceptanceDebugAndroidTest"
     <shards_number>: integer with the number of test groups
     <shard_index>: integer with the selected test group position
+    <shard

     Optinal params:
     ---------------
+    <filter>: a String to filter the tests using the full name
     <debug>: boolean to enable the logging

 ```